Sie erreichen uns: Mo.-Do. von 8.00 bis 16.00 Uhr und Fr. 8.00 bis 15.00 Uhr

 https://www.bpb.de/kurz-knapp/hintergrund-aktuell/514557/flutkatastrophe-in-pakistan/

-The infrastructure has suffered long-term damage, particularly in the provinces of Sindh, where our suppliers operate their factories, Khyber Pakhtunkhwa and Balochistan.
-An estimated two million houses, almost 400 bridges and around 13,000 kilometres of roads were destroyed, and hundreds of thousands of farm animals died.
-According to government estimates, the damage to homes, infrastructure and agriculture totalled around 30 billion euros.
-Crop failures have consequences for the country’s economy and food security that are difficult to quantify.
-According to observers, half of this year’s cotton harvest, for example, which is a key export for Pakistan, has been destroyed – the jobs of hundreds of thousands of workers in the textile industry are now at risk.
-Pakistan's government expects the reconstruction to take many years.
+The infrastructure has suffered long-term damage, especially in the provinces of Sindh, where our suppliers operate their factories, Khyber Pakhtunkhwa and Balochistan.
+An estimated two million homes, nearly 400 bridges and around 13,000 kilometres of roads were destroyed, and hundreds of thousands of farm animals died.
+According to government estimates, the damage to homes, infrastructure and agriculture amounts to around 30 billion euros.
+Crop failures have consequences for the country's economy and food security that are difficult to quantify.

 https://www.bpb.de/kurz-knapp/hintergrund-aktuell/514557/flutkatastrophe-in-pakistan/#node-content-title-2

-Note: Cooperation with our partners in China, who officially cover all topics, presents greater challenges.
-The risks have been identified, but we can only appeal to the government to take legal steps to initiate the implementation of the Supply Chain Due Diligence Act.
+Note: Cooperation with our partners in China, who officially cover all issues, is more challenging.
+The risks have been identified, but we can only appeal to politicians to take legal steps to initiate the implementation of the Supply Chain Due Diligence Act.

 3.2.4 Monitoring and review